ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   structured way to the devices to:

   - subscribe to the events (*before calling the command*);
-  - asserting over the events (*after calling the command*);
+  - assert that events have happened (*after calling the command*);
-  - eventually, asserting over the properties of the devices (*after calling the command*).
+  - eventually, assert that the properties of the devices are as expected (*after calling the command*).

   If something changes in the configuration (e.g., the devices names),